 News 'Second Chance' resolves warrants for low-level offenses in Queens Summonses for low-level offenses, such as disorderly conduct, littering and riding a bicycle on the sidewalk, qualify for this event in Woodside.
 The Queens District Attorney's office is helping clear warrants for low-level offenses at The Universal Church on Roosevelt Avenue in Woodside this Saturday from 9 a.m. until 3 p.m.
 Photo Credit: Google Maps By Alison Fox firstname.lastname@example.org Updated October 16, 2018 3:43 PM Print Share fbShare Tweet Email The Queens District Attorney's office is offering people who've failed to appear in court for a low-level summons the chance to clear their names.
 On Saturday, a "Second Chance" event which will give people the opportunity to have warrants dismissed that were issued for missing court appearances related to certain summonses.
 Anyone looking to have a warrant resolved are asked to visit The Universal Church at 68-03 Roosevelt Ave. in Woodside from 9 a.m. to 3 p.m.
 Only summonses for low-level offenses such as disorderly conduct, littering, loitering, riding a bicycle on the sidewalk and unlawful possession of marijuana will qualify.
 Warrants for summonses including felonies or misdemeanors, building or fire codes, child support warrants and civil court summonses cannot be handled during the event, according to the DA's office.
 Free legal assistance from the Legal Aid Society will also be available Saturday.
 Those seeking free legal aid for warrants that do not qualify will not be arrested.
 Interested parties will be seen on a first-come, first-served basis and must bring identification.
 Immigration status will not prevent someone from having the warrant resolved.
-By Alison Fox email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Alison Fox email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.